zlib/SyncAsync/README.md

 func doSomethingSync(param: Int)
 ```

-You can do it easily with this Xcode extension.
+You can do it with this Xcode extension.

 # Is it useful?